honeycombio/refinery/config.md

 ### `AddSpanCountToRoot`

-AddSpanCountToRoot controls whether to add a metadata field to root spans that indicates the number of child spans.
+AddSpanCountToRoot controls whether to add a metadata field to root spans that indicates the number of child elements in a trace.

-The added metadata field, `meta.span_count`, indicates the number of child spans on the trace at the time the sampling decision was made.
+The added metadata field, `meta.span_count`, indicates the number of child elements on the trace at the time the sampling decision was made.
-This value is available to the rules-based sampler, making it possible to write rules that are dependent upon the number of spans in the trace.
+This value is available to the rules-based sampler, making it possible to write rules that are dependent upon the number of spans, span events, and span links in the trace.
-If `true`, then Refinery will add `meta. span_count` to the root span.
+If `true` and `AddCountsToRoot` is set to false, then Refinery will add `meta.span_count` to the root span.

 - Eligible for live reload.
 - Type: `bool`
 - Default: `true`

+### `AddCountsToRoot`

+AddCountsToRoot controls whether to add metadata fields to root spans that indicates the number of child spans, span events, span links, and honeycomb events.

+If `true`, then Refinery will ignore the `AddSpanCountToRoot` setting and add the following fields to the root span based on the values at the time the sampling decision was made: - `meta.span_count`: the number of child spans on the trace - `meta.span_event_count`: the number of span events on the trace - `meta.span_link_count`: the number of span links on the trace - `meta.event_count`: the number of honeycomb events on the trace

+- Eligible for live reload.
+- Type: `bool`

 ### `AddHostMetadataToTrace`